Listers: A Glimpse Into Extreme Birdwatching

-Listers: A Glimpse Into Extreme Birdwatching is a 2025 documentary film created by brothers Owen and Quentin Reiser and published on YouTube.
-The film, released with an accompanying book entitled Field Guide of All the Birds We Found One Year in the United States, follows the brothers as they attempt a Big Year, a birdwatching term for an attempt to observe as many species of bird as possible in a calendar year.
-The film received positive reviews.
+Listers: A Glimpse Into Extreme Birdwatching is a 2025 documentary film about birding by brothers Owen and Quentin Reiser and published on YouTube.
+The feature-length film follows the brothers as they attempt a big year, a birdwatching term for an attempt to observe as many species of bird as possible in a calendar year.
+The film received positive reviews for its cinematography, humor, and appeal beyond the birding community.
+It was released with an accompanying book, Field Guide of All the Birds We Found One Year in the United States.

-Summary
+Premise and production

-Listers is a travel documentary following Owen Reiser, a wildlife photographer whose work has been featured in National Geographic, and his brother Quentin, who became interested in doing a Big Year after reading the family's bird guide while high on marijuana.
-The brothers travel the contiguous United States in a 2010 Kia Sedona attempting to witness and identify as many bird species as possible, while interviewing members of the birding community.
+Listers is a travel documentary following Owen Reiser, a wildlife photographer whose work has been featured in National Geographic, and his brother Quentin Reiser, who became interested in learning about birds after reading the family's bird guide while high on marijuana.
+The brothers decide to undertake a big year, a birding term for an "extreme" version of the hobby in which one see as many birds as possible over the course of a calendar year, and something typically attempted only by highly experienced birders.
+The Reisers start near St. Louis, Missouri and plan their trip by simply Googling "what states have the most birds" and driving there.
+Over the course of 2024, the brothers travel the contiguous United States in a 2010 Kia Sedona, attempting to witness and identify as many bird species as possible, sometimes with great difficulty or enduring harsh conditions.

 The film alternates between high-resolution footage of the birds observed and rough, handheld camcorder footage of the brothers and their experiences traveling the country and living out of a van.
+It was produced with a budget of $16,000, relying on savings, Patreon donations, public parks, Cracker Barrel parking lots, DIY boats, and canned food.
+Owen directed, produced, edited, filmed, contributed stop-motion animation, and served as primary videographer, while Quentin was the photographer, secondary videographer, and most frequent on-screen personality.

-Their interview subjects include Ezekiel Dobson, a 19-year-old who broke a birding record with 758 species in 2024, and Tammy and David McQuade, who recorded 700+ species in multiple consecutive years.
-The documentary covers previous controversies and debates in the birding community, including the playback of recorded bird calls and the increasing gamification of birding through the eBird app.
-The Reisers ended their Big Year with 579 birds, having covered 38,757 miles in their route around the US.
+The Reisers conduct several interviews with members of the birding community, including competitive and casual birders.
+Interview subjects include Ezekiel Dobson, a 19-year-old competitive birder who broke the US big year record with 758 species in 2024, and Tammy and David McQuade, who recorded 700+ species in multiple consecutive years.

+The documentary covers controversies and debates in the birding community, including the use of recorded bird sounds as a lure, birders lying about what birds they have seen, and the increasing gamification of birding through apps like eBird and Merlin.
+The Reisers ended their big year with 579 birds, having covered 38,757 mi in their route around the US.
+Quentin told St. Louis Public Radio that "the whole thing started as a joke, but we fell in love with birds and bird watching".